bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial2.md

 }
 ```

-We also create `src/Module/TestModule.php` for the test database.
+We also create `src/Module/TestModule.php` for testing the database.

 ```php
 <?php